<img src="https://www.companydetailscompany.com/797693.png" style="display:none;">

 Blog

-Key metrics when measuring ROI from employee engagement
+What are your key metrics when measuring ROI from employee engagement activity?

 Unlike with sales, advertising or production, quantifiable data for employee engagement is harder to come by – which makes it tough when measuring ROI (return on investment).
 The process of estimation and analysis to work out engagement levels, and to illustrate the impact of poor engagement versus high, can get a little muddy.
 Here, the introduction of KPIs is particularly valuable.